andrewning/sortphotos/README.md

 If you just want to simulate what is going to happen with your command use the ``-t`` or ``--test`` flag.
 No files will be moved or copied, but all the moves will be simulated showing you how the files would be reorganized/renamed.

 ## sort in directories
 By default folders are sorted by year then month, with both the month number and name.
 So for example if cool_picture.jpg was taken on June 1, 2010 the resulting directory hierarchy will look like: 2010 > 06-Jun > cool_picture.jpg.
 However, you can customize the sorting style almost anyway you want.
-The script takes an optional argument ``-s`` or ``--sort``, which accepts a format string using the conventions described [here](https://docs.python.org/2/library/datetime.html#strftime-and-strptime-behavior).
+The script takes an optional argument ``--sort``, which accepts a format string using the conventions described [here](https://docs.python.org/2/library/datetime.html#strftime-and-strptime-behavior).
 To separate by subdirectory, just use a forward slash (even if you are on Windows).
 So for example, the default sorting behavior (2010/06-Jun) is equivalent to:

     python sortphotos.py --sort %Y/%m-%b